wpexpertsio/new-user-approve/readme.txt

 * verify the user does not already exist before the process is started
 * add nonces to approve and deny actions
 * temporary fix for pagination bug

+== Other Notes ==

+= Translations =
+The plugin has been prepared to be translated.
+If you want to help to translate the plugin to your language, please have a look at the sitemap.pot file which contains all defintions and may be used with a gettext editor like Poedit (Windows).

+* Belarusian translation by <a href="http://www.fatcow.com/">Fat Cow</a>